accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * Thirdly, PONs/CONs should trace back to __fundamental pillars__ like COGS saving, less dev effort, new user features, user SLA improvement, etc. Multi-dimension trade offs are translated to __market money__ for compare.
 They are the criteria for decision making.

-  * Avoid vague words like something is "better", "smarter", "more efficient", "new technology", "too slow", "too complex", etc.
+  * Avoid vague words like something is "better", "smarter", "more efficient", "easier", "new technology", "too slow", "too complex", etc.

 __Linear thinking__